ebpf-io/ebpf.io-website/src/posts/2021-02-23-ebpf-updates/index.md

   presentation, and the video and slides have not been uploaded yet as of this writing].

-And then here are some resources published over the last week, independent from FOSDEM.
+And then here are some resources published over the last weeks, independent from FOSDEM.

 <!--2020-12-17-->
 * [_Running eBPF and Perf in Docker for Mac_](https://petermalmgren.com/docker-mac-bpf-perf/),